fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/03_academic-term.md

 Document View
 ![Academic Term Document View](/docs/assets/img/school-settings/academic-term-docview.png)

-If you set up the *current academic term* in the [education settings](/docs/user/manual/en/education-settings/education-settings) document, this will become the default academic term in new documents that are calling for that field.
+If you set up the *current academic term* in the [education settings](/docs/user/manual/en/education-settings/education-settings) document, this will become the default academic term in all new documents that are calling for that field.

 ## 2. Before to fill in the Academic Term
 It is preferable to fill in first the